canokten/mashable-inferential-analysis/README.md

 I published a write-up of this analysis on Medium.

-👉 (Inferential Analysis Insights on Article Features and Popularity: Technology vs. Entertainment)[https://medium.com/@canokten/inferential-analysis-insights-on-article-features-and-popularity-technology-vs-entertainment-c4531327fb42]
+👉 (Inferential Analysis Insights on Article Features and Popularity - Technology vs. Entertainment)[https://medium.com/@canokten/inferential-analysis-insights-on-article-features-and-popularity-technology-vs-entertainment-c4531327fb42]

 This article explains the methodology (Negative Binomial Regression and GAMs), results, and key takeaways from the project in a more accessible format.